kozyakin/barnorm/README.md

 The main scripts of the proposed set of scripts are

-## barnorm-rot.py/barnorm\_rot.py
+## barnorm\_rot.py

-These scripts compute all the above characteristics.
+This script compute all the above characteristics.
 In the suggested version of the scripts, the defaults are made for matrices that are similar to the matrices of plane rotations.
 One can also use this script for other sets of matrices by simply redefining the matrix elements.
 In addition to the calculation functions described above, this script implements:

 - the visualization of the unit sphere of the constructed Barabanov norm,
 - the visualization of an example of an extreme trajectory,
 - the visualization of the angular function associated with the process of constructing extreme trajectories.

-## barnorm-sturm.py/barnorm\_sturm.py
+## barnorm\_sturm.py

-These scripts are a slight modification of the scripts **barnorm-rot.py** and **barnorm\_rot.py**, respectively, which can be used to compute all of the above characteristics for sets of two matrices, one of which is nonnegative lower-triangular matrix and the other nonnegative upper-triangular matrix.
+This script is a slight modification of the script **barnorm\_rot.py**, which can be used to compute all of the above characteristics for sets of two matrices, one of which is nonnegative lower-triangular matrix and the other nonnegative upper-triangular matrix.
 This case is the most theoretically studied and for it has been proved that the index sequences of the extreme trajectories are Sturmian.
-In addition to the computational functions described above for the **barnorm-rot.py**  and **barnorm\_rot.py** scripts, these scripts implement
+In addition to the computational functions described above for the **barnorm\_rot.py** script, this script implements

 - a more convenient additional visualization of the angular function.